Everest Base Camp Trek Return By Helicopter

 Monsoon season

 The monsoon season is not the ideal time for the Everest base camp trek, the part from the wet weather which time for landsides on during the trail for this time. and sleeper, and muddy conditions -raining and clouds the snow mountain for most of the afternoon, but temperatures are warmer than in other seasons so, if you are preparing for the rain don't mind the trek if you are back After the Everest base camp trek some morning is clear the weather and trekking predictable that and any time of the season the Everest region most important the Kathmandu to Lukla Flight is effected your plan.
-Because Kathmandu -Lukla-Kathmandu Flight frequently chances to be canceled the weather has less visibility from Kathmandu to Lukla.
+Because Kathmandu -Lukla-Kathmandu Flight frequently chances to be cancelled the weather has less visibility from Kathmandu to Lukla.

 Food And Accommodation for the Everest Base Camp trek return by Helicopter